LDovic/four-temperaments-party-game/README.md

 End license.

-This is a game based on the <a href="https://en.wikipedia.org/wiki/Four_temperaments">Hippocratic four temperaments personality model</a>.
+This is a game based on the <a href="https://en.wikipedia.org/wiki/Four_temperaments" target="_blank">Hippocratic four temperaments personality model</a>.
 The aim of the game is to throw a successful party with a mix of the four personalities outlined by the model.

 Dependencies: pygame, simpleaudio, wavinfo